 The issue in this case is whether a state law that restricts physicians’ communications regarding their patients’ firearm ownership violates the First Amendment.

 The AMA encourages its members to reduce firearm morbidity and mortality by asking their patients about household firearms and educating their patients about the dangers such firearms may pose.
+The AMA opposes laws that restrict physicians from discussing firearms safety with their patients.

 The trial court found that certain sections of the Firearms Owner’s Privacy Law interfered with physicians’ right of free speech, and the judge entered a summary judgment which prohibited the enforcement of the invalid portions of the law.
 The State of Florida appealed to the Eleventh Circuit.